rust-lang/rust-wiki-backup/Note-getting-started-developing-Rust.md

 If you are a consistent user of MinGW or plan to be, you might also want to subscribe to their mailing list: [Mingw-users](https://lists.sourceforge.net/lists/listinfo/mingw-users)

 (OPTIONAL)
 * You can update MinGW components once you start it's console by using the command `mingw-get update`, this updates the package repository for MinGW.
-After which you can upgrade packages with `mingw-get upgrade`.
+After which you can upgrade packages with `mingw-get upgrade`. **mingw-get upgrade will overwrite to latest versions of GCC as well, so you might have to upgrade to a lower version afterwards.**
 Using `mingw-get` alone will open a GUI interface for package management.

-(OPTIONAL - if your not using MinGW auto-installer above, you will have to also do the following) :
+(OPTIONAL - if using another Git installer or method than the above steps) :

-* For Git, we recommend [MsysGit](http://msysgit.github.com/) and if you use that you will want to put the git binary path *after* the MinGW path.
+* Put the git binary path *after* the MinGW path.
 So add a line like the following to your `.bashrc`:

     export PATH=$PATH:/c/Program\ Files/Git/bin

+**Troubleshooting Windows environment setups:**
 * If while building you receive an error that `libpthread-2.dll` is not found, you need to install the [libpthread-2.8.0-3-mingw32-dll-2.tar.lzma package](http://sourceforge.net/projects/mingw/files/MinGW/Base/pthreads-w32/pthreads-w32-2.8.0-3/).
 It seems this must be installed by hand, as far as I can tell:

     cd /mingw; lzma -d -c /path/to/downloaded/libpthread-2.8.0-3-mingw32-dll-2.tar.lzma | tar xf -